-Students in the graphic arts and graphic design programs should anticipate expenses of \$300 to \$500 per term for tools and materials.
+Students in the graphic arts and graphic design programs should anticipate expenses of \$300 per term during the first year and \$500 each term the second year for tools and materials.
 Printing technology students probably will spend \$100 to \$200 annually for tools and supplies in addition to textbooks.